-The lacI gene has its own promoter (P{lacI}) to which RNA polymerase binds and initiates transcription.
-In the absence of an inducer, the lacI gene is transcribed, producing lac repressor protein which binds to the lac operator site, O{lac} , and prevents transcription of the lac operon.
+The lacI gene has its own promoter ( $P{lac}$ I) to which RNA polymerase binds and initiates transcription.
+In the absence of an inducer, the lacI gene is transcribed, producing lac repressor mRNA and hence lac repressor protein monomers.
+These monomers assemble to form active tetramers which bind to the lac operator site, $O{lac}$ , and prevent transcription of the lac operon.
 In the presence of an inducer (such as allolactose or IPTG), the inducer binds to the repressor and changes its conformation, reducing its affinity for the lac operator.
 Thus the repressor now dissociates and allows RNA polymerase to transcribe the lac operon.